Medical Oncology: Canine Multicentric Lymphoma

 What is a bone marrow transplant?

 Bone marrow is found within your bones and bone marrow stem cells are the source of all the blood cells needed for life.
-We can cause these stem cells to leave the bone marrow (with a medication called Neupogen) and travel out into the peripheral blood, where we can collect them using a sophisticated apheresis machine.
-The apheresis machine painlessly takes blood out of the patient, removes the needed stem cells, and puts all the other blood cells back into the dog.
+We can cause these stem cells to leave the bone marrow (with a medication called Neupogen ®) and travel out into the peripheral blood, where we collect them using an apheresis machine.
+During apheresis, dogs are anesthetized for ~4-5 hours.
+The apheresis machine painlessly takes blood out of the patient, separates and collects stem cells, and returns the other blood cells back into the dog.

-After the transplant, the dogs are hospitalized and monitored for ~2 weeks until their bone marrow is recovered and blood cell counts return to normal.
-During this time, the dogs are provided with gastrointestinal medications for supportive care and antibiotics to fight infections until their bone marrow takes over.
-When their white blood cell count is very low, they spend 2-4 days in an isolation ward to protect them from infections from other dogs in the hospital.
+After the transplant, dogs are hospitalized for ~2 weeks until their bone marrow recovers, and their blood cell counts return to normal.
+During this time, dogs are carefully monitored and supported through any side effects.
+A portion of their time is spent in an isolation ward to protect them from acquiring an infection.

-Overall, patients tolerate this therapy well, although this is an aggressive therapeutic option with risks from anesthesia, radiation side effects, and infection.
-Cure has been obtained in 33% of B cell lymphomas and 19% of T cell lymphomas, although the dogs should be in a clinical remission before the transplant is performed.
+Overall, patients tolerate bone marrow transplant well.
+Risks include those related to anesthesia, radiation side effects, and infection.
+Cure has been obtained in 33% of dogs with B cell lymphoma and 19% of dogs with T cell lymphomas.
+Dogs should be in a clinical remission from chemotherapy before the transplant is performed.
 Further information is available from our Bone Marrow Transplant Unit under the direction of Dr. Steven Suter.

 Once you have determined the best therapeutic option for your pet, you may work with our oncology team to develop an appointment plan.

-Scheduling: Appointments for patients undergoing treatments and rechecks should be scheduled in advanced.
+Scheduling: Appointments for patients undergoing treatments and rechecks should be scheduled in advance.
 You are responsible for making this appointment with the front desk:

 - Schedule your appointments at reception upon check out